efg95/Data-Structures-in-Java/ExpressionTrees/README.txt

 things to note for this problem, i am attaching my own Stack interface and MyStack, from my last program, because MyStack class implements my own Stack interface i created.
-I am sorry if that is irritating, but i like to keep stuff like that in my projects helps me remember how certain DataStructures work w/o googling

 Programming Problem 1
 ExpressionTree.java